-Trained as a curator and art historian, Claire Tancons practices curating as an expanded creative field akin to directing and experiments with the political aesthetics of walking, marching, second lining, masquerading and parading.
+Trained as a curator and art historian, Claire Tancons practices curating as an expanded field and experiments with the political aesthetics of walking, marching, second lining, masquerading and parading.

 Claire Tancons, Callaloo Company, Chaguaramas, Trinidad and Tobago, 2016.